Admissions FAQs

 How will my child be selected?

-Please note that the school is selective and admission is based on the results of an entrance test.
-Please take time to carefully read the separate admissions policy, which can be found on the school website.
-The normal ages of entrance are eleven and sixteen (for the sixth form).
+HGS is selective and admission is based on the results of an entrance exam.
+Please take time to read the admissions policy for more details of specific admissions criteria.
+The normal ages of entrance are 11 (for Year 7) and 16 (for the Sixth Form).
 In special circumstances, for example when families move into the area, an in-year application form may be requested from the Admissions Officer and returned to the school.
 However, for a child to be admitted in-year, a vacancy would have had to arise, and this is a rare occurrence.
-For more information about in-year applications please see our website.

 What does the entrance exam entail?

-What happens if there are more people meeting the standard for entry than there are places available?
+What happens if there are more children meeting the standard for entry than there are places available?

-There are always more people who meet the standard than there are places available.
-In these circumstances, we apply our over subscription criteria.
-Full details regarding the definitions of each of the criteria are in the admissions policy on our website at www.heckgrammar.co.uk/admissions.
+There are always more children who meet the standard than there are places available, so we apply our oversubscription criteria.
+Full details regarding the definitions of each of the criteria are in the admissions policy.
 In summary, the over subscription criteria are applied in order, as follows:

 1. Children of selective ability who are in public care or have previously been in public care.

-2. Children of selective ability who are eligible for the Pupil Premium.
+2. Children of selective ability who are eligible for Pupil Premium.

 3. Children of selective ability who reside in the catchment area.
 The place of residence is the child’s permanent address on the date of sitting the entrance exam.